Joon-Klaps/viralgenie/docs/installation.md

 Viralgenie can be run using either [Docker](https://www.docker.com/resources/what-container/), [singularity](https://docs.sylabs.io/guides/latest/user-guide/introduction.html) or [conda](https://docs.conda.io/en/latest/).
 The choice of container system is up to the user, but it is important to note that Docker and Singularity are the most reproducible.
 Nextflow supports more containers in addition to Docker and Singularity, such as Podman, Shifter, and Charliecloud.
 You can read the full list of supported containers and how to set them up [here](https://www.nextflow.io/docs/latest/container.html#containers).

+When using these containers, Nextflow will use the manager for each process that is executed.
+In other words, Nextflow will be using `docker run` or `singularity exec` without the need for you to do anything else.

 === "Docker"

     Docker is a containerisation system that allows you to package your code, tools and data into a single image that can be run on most operating systems.
 It is the most widely used containerisation system in bioinformatics.